The Review/Video/Short Read/

 A time to give thanks for YouTube

-We're not American but we feel your pain.
+Use your internet-browsing time away from the table wisely.
 Here are 10 moments of cinematic inspiration to help you handle your long, uncomfortable Thanksgiving family dinner.

 If you need to retreat to a happy place in your mind, conjure up one of the most memorable moments in cinema history: Charlie Chaplin's elegant bread-roll ballet.